bg_wrapper

 • COVID-related expenses (PPE, workplace modifications)

-For example, if your business spent $50,000 moving to a new location last year, this expense should be added back to your EBITDA or SDE since it won't occur again and doesn't reflect your normal operations.
+For example, if your business spent $50,000 moving to a new location last year, it should be added back to your EBITDA or SDE since it doesn’t reflect normal operations.

 Key Valuation Drivers

-Think of a valuation multiple like a risk score - it reflects how risky buyers perceive your business to be.
-The safer the business, the higher the multiple, and therefore, the more valuable your business becomes.
-For example, a business generating $1M in SDE might be worth $3M (3x multiple) or $6M (6x multiple) depending on its risk profile.
+Think of a valuation multiple like a risk score—it reflects how risky buyers perceive your business to be.
+The safer the business, the higher the multiple.
+For example, a business generating $1M in SDE might be worth $3M (3x multiple) or $6M (6x multiple), depending on its risk profile.

 Factor